nestjs/docs.nestjs.com/content/modules.md

 export class CatsModule {}
 ```

 The `@Global()` decorator makes the module global-scoped.
-Global modules shall be registered **only once** , in best case by the root or core module.
-Afterward, the `CatsService` provider will be ubiquitous, although `CatsModule` won't be imported.
+Global modules should be registered **only once**, generally by the root or core module.
+In the above example, the `CatsService` provider will be ubiquitous, and modules that wish to inject the service will not need to import the `CatsModule` in their imports array.

-> info **Hint** Making everything global is not a good decision.
-The global modules are available to reduce the amount of necessary boilerplate.
-The `imports` array is still the best way to make the module API transparent.
+> info **Hint** Making everything global is not a good design decision.
+Global modules are available to reduce the amount of necessary boilerplate.
+The `imports` array is generally the preferred way to make the module's API available to consumers.

 #### Dynamic modules

-The Nest module system comes with a feature called **dynamic modules**.
-It enables you to create customizable modules without any effort.
-Let's have a look at the `DatabaseModule`:
+The Nest module system includes a feature called **dynamic modules**.
+This feature enables you to easily create customizable modules.
+Following is an example of such a dynamic module, a `DatabaseModule`:

 ```typescript
 @@filename()